What AI Agent Frameworks Are and When to Use One

 1. LangChain + LangGraph

-The industry standard.
+Common production default for orchestration-heavy builds.
 LangChain provides composable building blocks for LLM applications.
 LangGraph extends it with stateful, graph-based orchestration for complex agent workflows.

 Architecture: Directed acyclic graphs (DAGs) and cyclic graphs for agent logic.
 Nodes represent actions (LLM calls, tool executions, conditional routing).
 Edges define control flow.
 State persists across steps.